jentie/traffic-monitor/README.md

 * WLAN SSID and password are known to a smartphone user
 * the build-in LED indicates one and only one user in the WLAN

-* different modi
+* different modi:
   - stand-alone device: device is powered via USB
   - capturing/evaluating packet information: device is connected to PC
+  - (sending flags from PC to control traffic monitor output format)

 set serial data rate, disable flow control